 A CSAT survey begins with a single question, “How satisfied were you with [Your Company]?” and asks the customer to select a rating from 1-5.
 Then, the customer can explain their rating reasoning with an open-ended follow-up question.

-To instantly determine if a customer was satisfied with their support, you can trigger CSAT surveys after any, or every, support interaction (including post-purchase at a store location, after a support call, following a ticket closing, etc.) and on any customer channel (email, web, SMS text, and link).
+To instantly determine if a customer was satisfied with their support, you can trigger CSAT surveys after any, or every, support interaction (including post-purchase at a store location, after a support call, following a ticket closing, after accessing your knowledge base, etc.) and on any customer channel (email, web, and link).

 TIP: To gain deeper insight into what went well and what support areas need to be improved, you can also add up to 10 Additional Questions with a variety of question designs.